freqtrade/freqtrade/docs/docker.md

 Head over to the [Backtesting Documentation](backtesting.md) for more details.

 !!!
 Note
-    Additional parameters can be appended after the image name (`freqtrade` in the above example).
+    Additional bot command line parameters can be appended after the image name (`freqtrade` in the above example).